cyal1/SendToXray/README.md

 # SendToXray

-Burp Extender, send the specified request to xray
+Burp Suite Extender, send the specified request to xray proxy.

+The requests_mode branch is recommended, which is more stable.

 <img src="gif/image.gif" alt="image-20201014223325459"/>